-Paycheck Protection Program Loan: On April 19, 2020, the Company executed a Note (the "Note") in connection with a loan (the "Loan") made pursuant to the Paycheck Protection Program (the "PPP"), which is administered by the U.S. Small Business Administration (the "SBA") under the Coronavirus Aid, Relief and Economic Security Act (the "CARES Act") and the Paycheck Protection Program Flexibility Act of 2020 (the "Flexibility Act").
-The Note was entered into with CIT Bank, N.A. (the "Lender") for the principal amount of \$1,963,800 and bears interest at 1.0% per year.
+Paycheck Protection Program Loan: On April 19, 2020, the Company executed a Note (the "Note") in connection with a loan made pursuant to the Paycheck Protection Program (the "PPP Loan"), which is administered by the U.S. Small Business Administration (the "SBA") under the Coronavirus Aid, Relief and Economic Security Act (the "CARES Act") and the Paycheck Protection Program Flexibility Act of 2020.
+The Note was entered into with CIT Bank, N.A. (the "Lender") for the principal amount of \$1,963,800 and bore a 1.0% interest rate.

-As authorized by the provisions of the CARES Act, the Company was permitted to apply to the Lender for forgiveness of all or a portion of the Loan in an amount equal to the sum of certain allowable costs incurred by the Company during the 8-week period (extended to the 24-week period by the Flexibility Act) beginning on April 20, 2020, which was the funding date of the Loan.
-The Note would have matured on April 20, 2022, but on May 20, 2021, the PPP Loan was forgiven in full and the SBA remitted to the Lender on that date the principal amount of the Note of \$1,963,800 and interest of approximately \$22,000 that had accrued from the funding date of April 20, 2020 through the forgiveness date of May 20, 2021.

-Because the Note was forgiven during the fiscal year ending April 3, 2022, it has been classified a current liability in the accompanying consolidated balance sheet as of March 28, 2021.
-During the three-month period ending June 27, 2021 and the fiscal year ending April 3, 2022, the Company anticipates that it will recognize a gain from the extinguishment of the full amount of the PPP Loan.
+As authorized by the provisions of the CARES Act, the Company applied to the Lender for forgiveness of the PPP Loan.
+The Note would have matured on April 20, 2022, but on May 20, 2021, the PPP Loan was forgiven in full and the SBA remitted to the Lender on that date the principal amount of the Note of \$1,963,800 and interest of \$21,000 that had accrued from the funding date of April 20, 2020 through the forgiveness date of May 20, 2021.
+During 2022, the Company recorded a gain on extinguishment of debt in the amount of \$1,985,000 associated with the forgiveness of the PPP Loan, which has been presented below income from operations in the accompanying consolidated statements of income.
+Because the Note was forgiven during the fiscal year ending April 3, 2022, it was classified a current liability in the accompanying consolidated balance sheet as of March 28, 2021.